-If you’re wondering what paid for all those nice canals and houses in Amsterdam, Leiden and Utrecht.
-Well, this image might explain it all a bit.
+So how rich was the Dutch East India Company (VOC)?
+If you’re wondering what paid for all those pretty canals and houses in Amsterdam, Leiden, and Utrecht, well, this might explain it all a bit.

-Many of the massive sailing ships perished in storms, fell prey to piracy or infectious disease.
-Traveling at the time came at a huge risk, but once on location and with the right knowledge and attitude there was a great chance of becoming wealthy and so many took the risk.
+Many of the massive sailing ships perished in storms and fell prey to piracy or infectious disease.
+Travelling at the time came at a huge risk, but once on location and with the right knowledge and attitude, there was a great chance of becoming wealthy.

-The company was also the first official company to issue stocks, which peaked during the Dutch “Tulip Mania”, a craze for tulip bulbs that is seen as the world’s first true financial bubble.
+The company was also the first official company to issue stocks, which peaked during the Dutch “Tulip Mania”, a craze for tulip bulbs that are seen as the world’s first true financial bubble.